-Some of Alan Watts most influential lessons and ideas emerged from lectures he gave at universities across the United States, including his story of the Chinese farmer.
+Some of Alan Watts’s most influential lessons and ideas emerged from lectures he gave at universities across the United States, including the old folktale of the Chinese farmer.

-The story, recorded and transcribed below, is also part of a collection of lectures entitled Eastern Wisdom, Modern Life: Collected Talks: 1960-1969.
+The story, recorded and transcribed below (after the jump), is also part of a collection of lectures entitled Eastern Wisdom, Modern Life: Collected Talks: 1960-1969.

 The Story of the Chinese Farmer

 Once upon a time there was a Chinese farmer whose horse ran away.
 That evening, all of his neighbors came around to commiserate.
 They said, “We are so sorry to hear your horse has run away.
 This is most unfortunate.”
 The farmer said, “Maybe.”
 The next day the horse came back bringing seven wild horses with it, and in the evening everybody came back and said, “Oh, isn’t that lucky.
 What a great turn of events.
 You now have eight horses!”
 The farmer again said, “Maybe.”